 Academic doctorates, on the other hand, are degrees that qualify someone to study, research, or teach at the highest level in his or her field.
 At some schools, like Franklin University, professional doctorates are referred to as an application oriented-degree while Ph.D.s, or academic doctorates, are referred to as research degrees.

-A Ph.D. is an academic degree and it usually relies on original research and the application of new ideas to existing knowledge.
+A Ph.D. is an academic degree focused on original research and the application of new ideas to existing knowledge.
+This research based degree emphases research skills that allow student to contribute to the advancement of their field.
 Lots of people falsely believe that a Ph.D. is limited to fields in the social sciences.
 This is likely due to the word “philosophy” in the title.
 Rather than meaning philosophy in the modern sense, though, the word philosophy in a Ph.D. refers to its Latin origins, meaning “love of wisdom”.

 The reality is that Ph.D.s are research degrees available in many fields.
 Some of the most common degree fields for a Ph.D. include: